Tennessee vs. Ohio State Women's Basketball Predictions & Picks - December 3

 Tennessee Schedule Analysis

-- On November 25, the Volunteers picked up their signature win of the season, a 76-73 victory over the Oklahoma Sooners, who are a top 50 team (No. 36), according to our computer rankings.
+- When the Volunteers defeated the Oklahoma Sooners, the No. 36 team in our computer rankings, by a score of 76-73 on November 25, it was their season's signature victory.

-- Against Quadrant 1 opponents, the Volunteers are 1-3 (.250%) -- tied for the 15th-most victories, but also tied for the sixth-most defeats.
+- The Volunteers have tied for the 15th-most Quadrant 1 victories in the nation (one), but also have tied for the sixth-most Quadrant 1 defeats (three).

 Get tickets for any college basketball game this season at Ticketmaster!